European pine marten: Threats

-Although they are preyed upon occasionally by golden eagles, red foxes, wolves, and wildcats, humans are the largest threat to European pine martens.
-They are vulnerable from conflict with humans, arising from predator control for other species, or following predation of livestock and the use of inhabited buildings for denning.
+Humans are the greatest threat to the European pine marten.
+They are vulnerable to conflict with humans arising from predator control for other species, or following predation of livestock and the use of inhabited buildings for denning.
 Martens may also be affected by woodland loss, which results in habitat loss for the animal.
 Persecution (illegal poisoning and shooting), loss of habitat leading to fragmentation, and other human disturbances have caused a considerable decline in the European pine marten population.
-They are also prized for their very fine fur in some areas.
+In some areas, they are also prized for their very fine fur.
 In the UK, European pine martens and their dens are offered full protection under the Wildlife and Countryside Act 1981 and the Environmental Protection Act 1990.

+In culture

+The European pine marten is one of the national symbols of Croatia and appears on the Croatian euro coins.
+Previously, the European pine marten appeared on the obverse side of the 1-, 2-, 5-, and 25-Croatian kuna, the word "kuna" meaning "marten" in Croatian.